dhdaines/playa/README.md

 ### Lazy object API

+> [!WARNING] This API is not yet implemented!
+Consider the following a
+> design document.

 Fundamentally you may just want to know *what* is *where* on the page, and PLAYA has you covered there (note that the bbox is normalized, and in PDF device space):